 In Northern Ireland, you can contact Consumerline at www.consumerline.org.

 Complaining to the Financial Conduct Authority (FCA)

-The Financial Conduct Authority (FCA) has rules and guidance about debt collection.
-Although the FCA cannot take up your individual case, it can refuse or revoke the firm's authorisation or, for example, fine the firm.
+The FCA has rules and guidance about debt collection.
+Although the FCA cannot take up your individual case, they can refuse or revoke the firm's authorisation or, for example, fine the firm.
 It may be worth reminding the creditor that breaching the rules could affect their FCA authorisation.

 More about the FCA rules and guidance on debt collection in the FCA's Consumer Credit Sourcebook at www.fca.org.uk.